BrantaOps/branta-mac/README.md

 ## Docs
 https://docs.branta.pro/

-## Donate

-Branta is free open source software.
-If you can, consider donating on [Geyser](https://geyser.fund/project/branta) 🙏

 ## Feature Requests & Bug Reporting

 Open a [new issue](https://github.com/BrantaOps/branta-mac/issues/new) on Github and we'll reply as soon as we can.